NINAnor/NinaR/README.md

 # NinaR
-This is an R package that provides Rmarkdown templates practical functions for R users in NINA.
-Please contribute with R functions that you think is useful to other employees.
+This is an R package that provides Rmarkdown templates and various practical functions for R users in NINA.
+NINA-employees, please contribute with R functions that you think would be useful to others.

+Currently, the package contains the functions:

+* addAlpha
+* addLogo
+* ninaLogoPalette
+* ninaPalette
+* nina_kortrapport
+* nina_slidy

+# To-do
+Given time and requests (particularly with resources), I would like to add a beamer template (for static PDF presentations) and a NINA report template (similar to the ninaKortrapport).
+Please contribute if you know your way around LaTeX.

 # Installation